 At Ft.
 Knox, the soldiers attended armor schools and trained in tank tactics and maintenance.
-In early 1941, Willard was transferred to Headquarters Company when it was created.
-It is not known what training Willard received while at Ft.
-Knox.
+In early January 1941, Willard was transferred to Headquarters Company when it was created.
+It is not known what specific duties he did with the company.

 The battalion sailed, on the U.S.A.T.
 Hugh L. Scott, from San Francisco on Monday, October 27th for Hawaii as part of a three ship convoy.
 They arrived in Hawaii on Sunday, November 2nd, and had a layover.
 The soldiers received passes and allowed to explore the islands.
 They sailed again on Tuesday, November 4th, for Guam.
 When the ships arrived at Guam, they took on bananas, vegetables, coconuts, and water.
 The soldiers remained on ship since the convoy was sailing the next day.
 About 8:00 in the morning on November 20th, the ships arrived at Manila Bay.
 After arriving at Manila, it was three or four hours before they disembarked.
 Most of the battalion boarded trucks and rode to Ft.
 Stotsenburg north of Manila.